 If you are a blogger then you are going to have to worry about lots of things related to your blog.
+Even if you use best writing services to help you with your blog, it is important to acknowledge the dangers of plagiarism.
 These range from security concerns, making money from your blog and (probably most importantly) making sure your blog is never hit with a Google Algorithm penalty.

 There are so many ways to get hit by Google and thus cripple your search engines ranking, one way to get hit by a Google penalty is to have plagiarized articles on your blog.